So, I’ve gone keto.

 I’m not doing this alone.
 By buying Leanne Vogel’s books (or by being hooked on her podcasts), I was able to join a private Facebook support group with thousands of incredibly kind, supportive, and knowledgeable keto-ers.
 I would not have made it past the first weeks if it weren’t for their advice and encouragement.
 It’s through their guidance, and my own work, that I’ve realized these things.

 And just for the record, this isn’t a sponsored post – my naturopath recommended this particular approach to LCHF eating, and it’s working for me.
 It’s my only experience with that way of eating, but it’s been so positive, I’d recommend that people consider it.
+I’m a moderator of one of the private support groups, but I wrote this post before that honour – and it’s unpaid.

 - Leanne Vogel’s Healthful Pursuit website, which has links to her podcasts and e-books